Ahmed-Shafee/ServiceSideAppSearch/README.md

-This web server for system to analyes files
+This web server (Apache Http) for system to analyes files.